manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ```
 <!-- end -->

 There can be multiple `listen` directives, `searchd` will listen for client connections on all specified ports and sockets.
-Default config provided in Manticore packages defines listening on ports **9308** and **9312** for connections from remote agents and non-mysql based clients and on port **9306** for MySQL connections.
-If no `listen` directives are found then the server will listen on port **9312** for connections from remote agents and non-mysql based clients and on port **9306** for MySQL connections.

-Unix-domain sockets are not supported on Windows.
+Default config provided in Manticore packages defines listening on ports:
+* `9308` and `9312` for connections from remote agents and non-mysql based clients
+* and on port `9306` for MySQL connections.

+If you don't specify any `listen` in configuration at all Manticore will wait for connections on:
+* `127.0.0.1:9306` for MySQL clients
+* `127.0.0.1:9312` for HTTP/HTTPS, and connections from other Manticore nodes and clients based on Manticore binary API

 #### Listening on privileged ports